 Records of Processing

-Records must be kept when personnel data is processed.
-Also, staff training levels and accreditation levels can monitored.
+Records must be kept when personal data is processed.
+Also, staff training levels and accreditation levels can be monitored.

-File Stream - Records such as Date entered / date modified / operator / document history / email properties act are automatically kept.
+File Stream - Information such as date entered / date modified / operator / document history / email properties are automatically kept.
 File Stream is regularly used as a solution for keeping all staff detail including accreditation status.
 An in built diary can be used to notify managers when staff accreditations need renewing.

 Records need to be kept with consent for data held especially employee data.

-File Stream - As these consents are generated (email / facsimile / Office doc / scanned paperwork, etc), they can be stored securely and easily within File Stream.
+File Stream - As these consents are generated (email / fax / Office doc / scanned paperwork, etc), they can be stored securely and easily in File Stream.